Kavin1910/Kavin1910/README.md

-# Kavin N R - Gen AI Developer
+# Kavin N R - AI - Solution Architect

 **About Me**

-I'm a passionate Gen AI developer with a strong focus on leveraging machine learning and deep learning techniques to create innovative solutions.
+I'm a passionate AI - Solution Architect with a strong focus on leveraging machine learning and deep learning techniques to create innovative solutions.
 I'm driven by the potential of AI to revolutionize industries and solve real-world challenges.

 **Skills**